scala/improvement-proposals/content/flexible-varargs.md

 val total = sum(numbers1*, numbers2*) // 21
 ```

-And allow `Option`s to be unpacked:
+And allow `Option`s to be unpacked, as it is very common to have some of the values
+you want to pass to a varargs be optional:

 ```scala
 val number1: Int = 1